-For mothers who cannot or chose not to breastfeed, the CDC recommends feeding an infant formula that is specifically made for babies and is iron-fortified, which means vitamins and minerals are added.
+For mothers who cannot or chose not to breastfeed, the Centers for Disease Control and Prevention (CDC) recommends feeding an infant formula that is specifically made for babies and is iron-fortified, which means vitamins and minerals are added.
 The CDC does not recommend using homemade infant formula; a baby's nutritional needs are very specific and may not be met with the use of a homemade formula recipe.

-As always, if you have concerns or questions about breastfeeding or formula feeding, talk with your doctor.
+As always, if you have concerns or questions about breastfeeding or formula feeding, talk with your doctor or pediatrician.